 Most asylum seekers in Israel crossed the Egyptian border between 2007 and 2012 and arrived in the “Promised Land” after fleeing a dictatorial regime that denies its citizens basic human rights.
 They escaped poverty, hunger, and indefinite enlistment in the Eritrean army where they were subjected to inhumane conditions, including hard physical labor and sexual exploitation.
 The reasons Eritreans chose to escape to Israel vary; some thought that they would be welcomed with open arms in light of the history of persecution amongst the Jewish people, or because of their deep religious connection, while others were abducted by Bedouin smugglers and forced to cross the border.
-Today, in order to survive, they are forced to work long hours in exchange for meager wages without the ability to leave the country, get a driver’s license or even open up a bank account.
+Today, in order to survive, they are forced to work long hours in exchange for meager wages without the ability to leave the country, and even get a driver’s license.